 Within this article, you will learn everything there is to know about getting the perfect white ink tattoo for yourself.
 Be aware though; there are definitely some potential downsides to consider.

-While the very large majority of tattoos are made up primarily of black and colored inks, white ink tattoos contain nothing but the single white ink color.
+While the very large majority of tattoos are made up primarily of black ink and color inks, white ink designs contain nothing but the single white ink color.
 This form of body-art is generally seen as being much more delicate and subtle compared to most other ‘standard’ tattoos.

 While many patterns and images can be created using white ink, because of it’s very light nature, the most common types of white ink tattoos created are lace-type patterns, as they help to portray a more natural look within the tattoo.